Australian Government Bureau of Meteorology

 Mt Baw Baw 7 day forecast

 Today: Partly cloudy.
-The chance of a thunderstorm in the afternoon and evening, possibly severe with damaging winds.
-Winds NW/NE 15 to 20 km/h tending SE/SW 20 to 30 km/h in the morning then tending NE/SE 15 to 20 km/h in the evening.
-Overnight temperatures falling to between 17 and 20 with daytime temperatures reaching 27 to 37.
+Winds NW/NE 15 to 20 km/h tending W/NW 15 to 25 km/h before dawn then tending W/SW in the early morning.
+Overnight temperatures falling to between 17 and 20 with daytime temperatures reaching 24 to 32.

 (km/h)12